Dane van Niekerk: International career

 She went on to become the first ever bowler (male or female) to take four wickets in international cricket history without conceding a single run and also set the record for recording the best bowling figures for South Africa in Women's World Cup history.
 She also became the leading wicket taker during the 2017 ICC Women's World Cup tournament with 15 scalps.

 In December 2017, she was named as one of the players in the ICC Women's ODI Team of the Year.

 In March 2018, she was one of fourteen players to be awarded a national contract by Cricket South Africa ahead of the 2018–19 season.
 In October 2018, she was named as the captain of South Africa's squad for the 2018 ICC Women's World Twenty20 tournament in the West Indies.
 Ahead of the tournament, she was named as the star of the team and one of the players to watch.
 She was the joint-leading wicket-taker for South Africa in the tournament, with six dismissals in four matches.

 In February 2019, during the first WODI against Sri Lanka Women, she scored her first century in a WODI match In the process, she also became the fourth cricketer for South Africa Women to score 2,000 runs in WODIs, and became the fourth woman to achieve the double of reaching 2,000 runs and taking 100 wickets in WODIs.

 In August 2019, she was named the Women's Cricketer of the Year at Cricket South Africa's annual award ceremony.
 In January 2020, she was named as the captain of South Africa's squad for the 2020 ICC Women's T20 World Cup in Australia.
 On 23 July 2020, van Niekerk was named in South Africa's 24-woman squad to begin training in Pretoria, ahead of their tour to England.

+Van Niekerk retired from international cricket in March 2023 after being left out of the squad for the 2023 ICC Women's T20 World Cup for what Cricket South Africa said was failing "to meet the minimum criteria for fitness."
+She reversed this decision in July 2024.